 In 1498 Brasov bought the right to use the castle for 10 years.
 Even after Transylvania became a part of the Habsburg Empire in 1687, the right for the castle to the Prices of Transylvania was reconfirmed by the Leopold Diploma.

 Until 1836, when the castle lost its military purpose but still used as an administrative seat, the castle has been damaged and renovated on some occasions.
 From 1888 the castle fell into deterioration.

-Queen Marie did not like much the court life in Bucharest, and she used to ride unattended through the streets and throw roses at the citizens during carnivals.
+In 1920, after the Treaty of Trianon, Bran Castle became a royal residence within the Kingdom of Romania.
+Queen Maria of Romania did not like much the court life in Bucharest, and she used to ride unattended through the streets and throw roses at the citizens during carnivals.
 She appointed herself a colonel of the Red Hussars.

 During World War II, the castle was used as a hospital by Princess Ileana, Queen Marie's daughter, but in 1948 it was seized by the communist regime.

-Furniture inside Bran Castle
+The furniture inside Bran Castle

-Bedroom inside Bran Castle
+The bedroom inside Bran Castle